open-veezoo/editor/README.md

 - Save button to save modified file content
 - Delete button to delete open file

+You are welcome to use libraries and frameworks to help you get the job done.
+This assignment shouldn't take you more than a few hours.

+Give it your best shot!

 ## API Definition

 Check https://app.swaggerhub.com/apis/john-veezoo/Online-Editor/1.0.0